 It might sound like a thing of the future, and we agree, the idea is a bit out there.
 However, this sort of technology has been around for quite a while now.
 There are a lot of products out there that use this technology, and they’re not just banking on fancy gimmicks either.

 Choosing the right bone conduction headphones can be tricky, given that there are so many good options out there.
-Therefore, today we’ve gone ahead and gathered the best 5 bone conduction headphones available as of 2019.
-Look no further and read on ahead to find the best fit for you.
+Therefore, today we’ve gone ahead and gathered the best 5 bone conduction headphones available as of 2020.

 AfterShokz has been releasing one good pair of bone conduction headphones after the other.
 And they have not let their fans down.
 The AfterShokz Titanium headphones were already very widely loved and appreciated but the newer model- Trekz Air is even more so.
 In a budget price tag, the AfterShokz Trekz Air is one with plenty of features that make it suitable for multiple purposes.

 Trekz Air, when weighed in, measure up to be 20% lighter than the previous AfterShokz models.
 This is due to the titanium grade construction of these headphones.
 The rather small buttons are located on the band for you to use.
 They support the next generation of technology to produce sound and have it reach your inner ear.
 The clamping force of the band is perfect and very ideal, meaning that these are flexible enough to sit around your head and not hurt.
 One of the best things, among many others, is that they are IP55 certified.
 This makes them waterproof, dust and debris proof so you can use them for virtually any purpose.
 On the outside are two noise-canceling microphones that effectively filter out ambient noise.
 You pair the Trekz Air to your device via Bluetooth 4.2, which allows there to be a strong connection even over long distances.